• Recipe Index

 • Perfect for Special Occasions: Ideal for date nights, anniversaries, or impressing foodie friends.

-• Squid Ink Spaghetti This is what gives the dish its rich, inky black color and hint of brininess.
-Cook it al dente—squid ink pasta tends to get soft quickly.
+• Squid Ink Pasta: This is what gives the dish its rich, inky black color and hint of brininess.
+Cook it al dente, it tends to get soft quickly.

-• Clams: We used frozen clams in this recipe.
-You can use fresh littleneck clams when possible.
-Rinse them well and discard any that don’t close when tapped.
+• Clams: We used fresh littleneck clams in this recipe.
+Rinse them well and discard any that don't close when tapped.

-• Garlic & Shallot: These aromatics set the tone.
-We slice the garlic thin so it melts into the butter.
+• Garlic & Red Pepper Flakes: We slice the garlic thin so it melts into the butter.

-• Dry White Wine: Go for something crisp and drinkable like Pinot Grigio or Sauvignon Blanc.
+• Dry White Wine: Go for something crisp and drinkable like Pinot Grigio.
 No wine?
 Use seafood stock with a splash of lemon for brightness.

 • Butter & Olive Oil: This combo makes the sauce silky and indulgent.